Adroiti/docs-for-code-review-tools/Pylint-unnecessary-pass.md

 ## Description

-Used when a "pass" statement that can be avoided is encountered.
+Used when a `pass` statement that can be avoided is encountered.

 ## Further Reading